eudosia/MF-new-GUI/README.md

 Custom canvas controls classes

 The code is commented.
 Tested on Mac and Windows systems.
-Feel free to use and modify the Sky Kit.
+Feel free to use and modify as you like.
 The Source Code is released under the LGLP V.3

 Copyright (c) 2012 Eudosia Systems - www.eudosia-systems.it